pingcap/docs-tidb-operator/en/notes-tidb-operator-v1.1.md

 > **Note:**
 >
+> * The `metadata.name` in the TidbMonitor CR must be consistent with the name of the TidbCluster CR in the cluster.
-> The way TiDB Operator renders resources is different from that of Helm.
+> * The way TiDB Operator renders resources is different from that of Helm.
 If you migrate configurations from `tidb-cluster chart values.yaml` to TidbMonitor CR, the Monitor component might be rolling updated.

 ### Initializer